adhiṣhṭhānaṁ tathā kartā karaṇaṁ ca pṛithag-vidham

 pañcamam – the five senses

-Upon the fulfillment of one’s place in life in that way inorder to perform, the reason for also the manner or mode or path of prakriti, having been born on this earth in various forms also separated by own doings/actions in behavior, one’s belief in God and certainly the five senses.
+Upon the fulfillment of one’s place in life in that way inorder to perform, the reason for also the manner or mode or path of prakriti, having been born on this earth in various forms also separated by conduct, one’s belief in God and certainly the five senses.